ArthTechnologies/ocelot/files/docs/privacy.md

-{"published":"3:00PM, 2024-05-21", "effective":"3:00PM, 2024-06-21", "version":5}
+{"published":"1:18PM, 2024-06-24", "effective":"1:18PM, 2024-07-24", "version":6}

+Arth Technologies has [open sourced](https://en.wikipedia.org/wiki/Open_source) all projects available for public use, so data handling is easily verifiable.

 ## Your data on Arth Hosting
-- Servers do not hold any information tied to you besides your account's id.
-- The only data in your account that is tied to you is your email and/or account name if you sign in with a service like discord.
+- The only data in your account that is tied to you is your email and account name if you sign in with a service like Discord.
-- Passwords and IP addresses are hashed, meaning that no one can see them, not hackers or even us in the unlikely event of a data breach.
+- Passwords and IP addresses are hashed, meaning that we can't see them, nor can hackers in the unlikely event of a data breach.
+As with any Minecraft server, raw IP addresses may end up in logs, but those will not be accessed by our systems.
-- When you delete a server or account you've made, all data relating to it will be immediately deleted.
+- When you delete a server or account you've made, all its data will be immediately deleted.

 ## Your data on this website